 Grasslands: This guide will help you create healthy habitats for birds and other wildlife, as well as people.
 Healthy grasslands stabilize soils to moderate soil erosion, help keep water tables high, contribute to healthy water quality, and provide a biologically rich environment.
 Grasslands can be a source of forage for cattle and other livestock and are an important part of Arizona’s agriculture economy.
 Download the guide here.
 (Click here for a high-resolution version)

-- Rivers, Streams, and Desert Washes: This guide will help you ensure that Arizona’s waterways remain healthy.
+Rivers, Streams, and Desert Washes (Arizona): This guide will help you ensure that Arizona’s waterways remain healthy.
 Keeping riparian areas healthy is important for many reasons.
 Riparian vegetation helps control flood events, it stabilizes river banks, traps nutrients and soil, and improves water quality.
 It provides shade, moderates temperatures, and helps keep the water table high.
 Riparian areas provide multiple uses and enjoyment to people.
 Download the guide here.
 (Click here for a high-resolution version)